michalbali/google-home-loxone/README.md

     "password": "LOXONE_PASSWORD" // Your loxone password
   },
   "oAuthUrl": "https://rtrompier.eu.auth0.com", // Your oAuthUrl provided by Oauth0
+  "audience": "google-home-loxone-integration-api-1234", //Auth0 API Identifier
-  "authorizedEmails": [
+  "authorizedSubjects": [
-    "remy.trompier@gmail.com" // The emails of the users will be allowed to call your server ],
+    "auth0|111111111111111111111111" // The Auth0 user_id of users that will be allowed to call your server ],
   "agentUserId": "loxone-12345", // The name of your app "log": true // Activate verbose mode